The Ultimate 2 Week Colombia Itinerary: The Coast, Coffee Triangle + Beyond!

 The coast, such as Cartagena, is always hot and always has a chance of rain, though showers don’t tend to last as long there.

-If you happen to make your way out to the Amazon… well, expect rain whenever you go–but you knew that, right?
+If you happen to make your way out to the Amazon… well, expect rain whenever you go.
+But you knew that, right?

-When it comes to temperature, Colombia’s climate is fairly even–the coast is always hot, and temperatures are always cooler-but-not-cold inland.
+When it comes to temperature, Colombia’s climate is fairly even.
+The coast is always hot, and temperatures are always cooler-but-not-cold inland.

 If you’re looking for low prices, you’ll find the highest prices in Colombia between December and March, as it’s their peak travel season, and especially during Semana Santa (Holy Week) and Easter weekend.